 IAPA 1803C.
-The History and Politics of Development in the Middle
+The History and Politics of Development in the Middle East.

 This course examines from a critical perspective the impact and legacies of development projects in the Middle East.
 After considering the historical emergence of development as a concept and some general critiques, we will explore its more specific deployment in the context of the Middle East.
-Readings will address its discursive frameworks as well as the economic, political, environmental, and social dynamics it has shaped through its definition of instrumental categories, objects, and spaces.
+Readings will address its discursive frameworks as well as the economic. political, environmental, and social dynamics it has shaped through its definition of instrumental categories, objects, and spaces.
 We will also consider how these dynamics have contributed to the recent uprisings in the region.
 Priority given to DS seniors.

 IAPA 1804.
-Diplomacy, Crisis, and War in the Modern Era.
+Diplomacy, Crisis, War in the Modern Era.

-This undergraduate seminar examines war and peace after 1945 through the lens of international relations (IR) theory.
-It aims to both teach students theoretical perspectives on international relations and to critically evaluate the changing ways in which states have interacted with one another since the end of World War II.
-What caused the Cold War?
+This seminar examines war and peace after 1945 through the context of international relations (IR) theory.
+It teaches students theoretical perspectives on IR and to critically evaluate the changing ways in which states have interacted with one another since the end of World War II.
+Was the Cold War inevitable?
 Did nuclear weapons change the way that states negotiated with one another?
-How much did individuals make a difference during interstate crises?
+How much did individuals make a difference during diplomatic crises?
 Why did states sometimes fail to reach peaceful settlements with one another?
-What were the experiences of states other than the United States and Soviet Union during the Cold War?
 How have social and economic institutions changed international politics in the twenty-first century?